Skip to main content

 • 203 NON-AUTHORITATIVE INFORMATION - This response indicates the response was successful and served from our cache server.
 You can treat this the same as a 200 response.

-• 204 NO CONTENT - This response indicates that the request was correct and would ordinarly return a success response, but our caching server does not have any cache data for the symbol requested.
+• 204 NO CONTENT - This response indicates that the request was correct and would ordinarily return a success response, but our caching server does not have any cache data for the symbol requested.
 Make a live request to fetch real-time data for this symbol.

 Feed Comparison

-FeatureLive FeedCached Feed
+FeatureLive FeedCached FeedDelayed FeedHistorical Feed

-Pricing1 credit per symbol with quote data1 credit per request, regardless of symbol count
+Pricing1 credit per symbol with quote data1 credit per request, regardless of symbol countSame as live feedSame as live feed

-Ideal Use-CaseTime-sensitive decisions requiring the latest dataLarge volumes of data at lower cost
+Ideal Use-CaseTime-sensitive decisions requiring the latest dataLarge volumes of data at lower costCompliance with data redistribution regulationsCompliance with data redistribution regulations

-Default OptionYes (if feed parameter is omitted)No (must specify feed=cached)
+Default OptionYes for Paid accounts (if feed parameter is omitted)No (must specify feed=cached)Yes for Free and Trial accounts (cannot change feed)No (must specify feed=historical)

 • Opt for the live feed when you require the most current data for each symbol, and the immediate freshness of the data justifies the additional credits.